lirios/snapcraft-parts/README.md

 In addition to the main Liri Platform cloud parts, the launch behaivor can be customized using the following extension parts:

-* `liri-platform-ext-libgl-software`: Launcher extension to workaround [QtWebEngine crash with Nouveau graphic drivers](https://bugreports.qt.io/browse/QTBUG-41242) by forcing software rendering.
+* `liri-platform-ext-qt-xcb-software`: Launcher extension to workaround [QtWebEngine crash with Nouveau graphic drivers](https://bugreports.qt.io/browse/QTBUG-41242) by forcing the xcb QPA platform plugin to use software rendering of.
 * `liri-platform-ext-snap-classic`: Launcher extension to make classic snaps launch properly.